 Most recently, he has branched out to the Reformed side of Reformation theology, preparing an introduction to the great Reformer of Basel, Switzerland, Johannes Oecolampadius, together with a translation and critical edition of his lectures on Genesis 1-3.
 Iohannes Oecolampadius: An Exposition of Genesis appeared from Marquette University Press in 2013.

-Mattox’s publications also reflect his long involvement in Christian ecumenism.
+Mattox’s publications also reflect his interests in ecumenism.
 Changing Churches?
-An Orthodox, Catholic, and Lutheran Theological Conversation (Eerdmans, 2012), for example, co-authored with A. Gregg Roeber, gives a theological account of his passage from the Lutheran faith tradition to the Roman Catholic.
+An Orthodox, Catholic, and Lutheran Theological Conversation (Eerdmans, 2012), co-authored with A. Gregg Roeber, offers a theological account of conversion from the Lutheran faith tradition to the Roman Catholic or Orthodox.
 This work stems in part from his service as Research Professor in the Institute for Ecumenical Research (Strasbourg, France) from 2000-2003, where he worked as a consultant for the international dialogues sponsored by the Lutheran World Federation (Geneva), including the International Lutheran-Orthodox Joint Commission, the Anglican-Lutheran dialogue, and others.

 Mattox is currently at work on a theological study of the elder Martin Luther, as well volume 2, Genesis 12-50, for the Reformation Commentary on Scripture series from InterVarsity Press.